yacc/in-game-assets/README.md

 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh" # This loads nvm
 ```

 Opening a new terminal, you should be able to access nvm.
-If not, add the lines abo-e in your profile file, and source it.
+If not, add the lines above in your profile file, and source it.

 When nvm is installed, you can install node with a command like
 ```